Many or all companies we feature compensate us. Compensation and editorial

 • Fast application-to-closing times

-• Diverse mortgage products
+• Diverse reverse mortgage products

 • Excellent customer service

-• Practical online tools
+• Limited online tools for application management

 How does a reverse mortgage work?